 4. Petitioning to Proceed

 All PhD students must file a Petition to Proceed.
 The petition will demonstrate to the program faculty the student's ability to pursue the PhD, i.e. to make a meaningful contribution of original research to the field.
 This document should highlight the student's accomplishments (MA thesis or papers, exam papers, transcript of graduate courses, other preparation for research, honors) as well as indicate future direction (study and language plan, proposed four fields and dissertation topic and scope).
 It should also include a time schedule.
 If the petition is successful, the student becomes a Pre-candidate.

 5. From Pre-candidate to Candidate: Three Fields and the General Exam

-In addition to the minimum of 45 credits or its equivalent for the master’s program, the student must take at least 50 credits of course work at the graduate level, 20 of which must be at the 500 level.
+In addition to the minimum of 45 credits or its equivalent required for the master’s program, the student must take at least 50 credits of course work at the graduate level, 20 of which must be at the 500 level.
 The following courses and dissertation credits are required: